Cost to Start a Lemon Tree Hair Salons Franchise in 2026

 Lemon Tree suits owner-operators with retail management or customer service experience who want a lower-capital entry into personal care services.
 Financial thresholds typically require net worth of $150K+ and liquid capital of $50K+.
 Prior cosmetology experience is not required — franchisees hire licensed stylists.
 The primary operational focus is staff hiring and retention, customer experience consistency, and local marketing.
 Multi-unit growth is common among established Lemon Tree franchisees who expand within their territory after proving the first location.

 ClearValue Lending works with personal care service franchise operators on SBA 7(a), SBA microloans, and equipment financing.
-Apply for franchise financing at Find my match.
-Your file routes to one matched lender.
+Start at small business financing or apply for franchise financing at Find my match.
+Your file routes to the funding partners best matched to your file.

 Sources